As Marcella’s responsibilities increased, her team realized it was time to bring on new members to help manage their PPC program.

 To be honest, I was skeptical of Shape’s PPC budget management capabilities.
 I didn’t give it the credit it deserved because I was there years ago when Jon—my then jeans-wearing-three-t-shirt-owning manager (now Shape’s CEO)—conceptualized the idea.
 Jon based the tool on our team’s monthly workflow and planned to leave our agency to start his own PPC budget management software company.

-It was like when my brother said he was going to start playing board games online and people all over the world would tune in each week to watch.
+It was like when my brother said he was going to start playing board games online and people worldwide would watch.

 Well, they both proved me wrong.